 Single Sign On (SSO) lets users gain access to a connected system or systems by only requiring they sign on once, with just one username and password.

 Organizations that use the Jostle® platform often use systems where they support SSO.
-For these organizations, the usability of their intranet is enhanced if SSO can be extended to Jostle.
+For these organizations, the usability of their platform is enhanced if SSO can be extended to Jostle.
 In order to do this, the organization must become an identity provider to Jostle.

 Road map to using SSO with Jostle:

 - If not already done, set up your SSO ( see the SSO partners )

 - Send Jostle the XML metadata (email: firstname.lastname@example.org)

 - Wait for confirmation that Jostle has applied the metadata in our system

 - Convert existing users from Jostle password to SSO (learn more)

 For the complete list of our SSO-related content, you can jump to the section directory here.